top of page

 SCHOLARSHIP & TRAINING OPPORTUNITIES

-Five genetic counseling programs, including the University of Pennsylvania, are collaborating to increase diversity and inclusion with student scholarships, post-graduate t
+Five genetic counseling programs, including the University of Pennsylvania, are collaborating to increase diversity and inclusion with student scholarships, post-graduate training, and

 career advancements for genetic counselors in